 Vineyard leading down to campground and river.

-With Gary, Lynn, and Paula having to depart early tomorrow for the return flight, we had to return the bikes today.
+With Gary, Lynn, and Paula having to depart early the next day for the return flight, we had to return the bikes today.
 We decided to bike the 10 miles into Frankfurt to return them at the Ramada Hotel.
 We were enjoying the bike path on the left (south) bank of the Main so much that we missed the bridge leading to the main train station and the Ramada Hotel and got all the way to Offenbach before turning around.

 The route first took us along along the Main in a semi-rural area, then inland for a while through parks and woods, and finally back to the river.